quartiq/miniconf/miniconf/README.md

 It was originally designed to work with JSON ([`serde_json_core`](https://docs.rs/serde-json-core)) payloads over MQTT ([`minimq`](https://docs.rs/minimq)) and provides a MQTT settings management client in the `miniconf_mqtt` crate and a Python reference implementation to interact with it.
-Miniconf is agnostic of the `serde` backend/format, hierarchy separator, and transport/protocol.
+Miniconf is agnostic of the `serde` backend/format, key type/format, and transport/protocol.

 ## Formats